Geology of Illinois: Ordovician

 Rocks of Ordovician age are best exposed in the Northwestern part of the state, largely in the Driftless Area (see below).
 Ordovician rocks in the state are separated from Cambrian and Silurian rocks by unconformities.
 Most of the Ordovician saw continued offshore marine deposition throughout the entirety of the state; however, Southern parts of the state saw some deposition of shallow-water carbonates and evaporites, indicating that some areas of the state were significantly shallower than others, and even exposed above water at times.

 Ordovician rocks in Illinois are divided into three series, each separated by an unconformity; from oldest to youngest, these are the Canadian, Champlainian, and Cincinnatian series.

 Ordovician features in Illinois include the now-buried Glasford Structure in Peoria County, a crater caused by a meteorite impact roughly 455 million years ago.
-It and a similar buried crater in Cook County have been associated with the Ordovician Meteor Event.
+It and a similar buried crater in Cook County, the Des Plaines crater, have been associated with the Ordovician Meteor Event.